Epping Forest: Television

 The forest featured heavily in an episode of Living TV's Most Haunted Live over New Year 2003/2004 as the team, made up of Yvette Fielding and Derek Acorah, investigated the forest in the hope of discovering the spirit of Dick Turpin.
 The team got lost in the forest live on air, and a ranger was required to find them.

 In the British BBC soap opera screened in February 1999, EastEnders, fictional character Steve Owen (Martin Kemp) accidentally killed his stalker Saskia Duncan (Deborah-Sheridin Taylor).
 He later panicked and buried her body in the forest.
 It was discovered 10 months later.

 An episode of the BBC series New Tricks which was set in the forest was broadcast on 3 September 2013.

 In the episode "Day Trippers" of the Thames Television sitcom Robin's Nest, first broadcast on 27 November 1978, the main characters picnic in the forest.

 The forest was featured in the BBC programme Countryfile broadcast on 21 June 2020 presented by Anita Rani.

 Cinema

-Currently (2013) the forest has been used as a location in fourteen films including the Black Knight sequence in the 1975 film Monty Python and the Holy Grail.
+As of 2013, Epping Forest has been used as a location in fourteen films including the Black Knight sequence in the 1975 film Monty Python and the Holy Grail.